Harper Row: Fictional character biography

 In early issues featuring Harper Row, she is introduced as a streetwise young woman from the Narrows, one of the roughest neighborhoods in Batman's locale of Gotham City.
-She and her brother Cullen Row are also revealed to be from a broken family with a deceased mother and a deadbeat father who would later end up in jail.
+She and her brother Cullen Row are also revealed to be from a broken family with a deceased mother named Miranda and a deadbeat father named Marcus who would later end up in jail.
 With such humble beginnings, Row did not seem naturally inclined to be a hero.
 In fact, she made her first appearance stealing food from a Wayne charity gala.
 However, her life changed when she saved her brother Cullen from being gay-bashed.
 After the bullies managed to butcher Cullen's hair with a pair of scissors and Harper used a taser on one of them, they were saved by Batman who defeated the bullies and frightened the remaining one off.
 Batman's intervention left a lasting impression on the young woman.
 In addition to shaving her own head in solidarity with her brother, Harper began trying to learn more about Batman to assist him in his fight against crime in Gotham.
 She even managed to discover the devices Batman uses to disable the city's security cameras, and improved them with technology of her own design.

 Her efforts only earned the Batman's ire; at one point he rewarded Harper's attempts at helping him by breaking her nose.
 The next day Harper visits Bruce Wayne at Wayne Tower and shows him plans that she thinks will help Batman.
 To her surprise, Bruce agrees.
 That night, Batman tracks Harper and apologizes to her.
 She tells him she may not know the details, but she knows he's going through a lot of pain (the death of Damian Wayne).
 She also reminds Batman what he means to the city with a touching and personal story.
 The issue concludes with Harper's message to Batman broadcast on Wayne Tower.
 It's one simple word taught to Harper by her mother before her death: "RESOLVE", which just so happens to begin with the letter "R".
 Even saving Batman's life by pulling his unconscious body out of Gotham Bay and restarting his heart using only jumper cables and a car battery failed to win him over.

 In Batman Eternal, Harper stows away on board Tim Drake's plane and, over the course of the series, gains his trust.
 In issue #41, she suits up as Bluebird for the first time to rescue her brother Cullen; Red Robin and his allies Batgirl and Red Hood are caught up in a trap, leaving it up to her.
 Despite setbacks in her relationship with Batman himself, a near-future flash forward shows that Row eventually manages to overcome Batman's reservations and joins him in fighting crime as Bluebird.